kelezoli/30DaysOfSWA/www/docs/Introduction.md

 ### Signs
 :::note
-We highliht some **content** with this notification sign if recommended for your interest.
+We highlight some **content** with this notification sign if recommended for your interest.
 Further readings for example..
 :::

 :::tip

-We use this if we sugesst tips and tricks.
+We use this if we suggest tips and tricks.

 :::